rminehan/git-training/slides_04_gitiquette.md

 > they'll default to reviewing the whole thing

-Some simple changes result in big diffs

-e.g. moving text between files

-Some important complex changes are hidden in small diffs

-e.g. subtle change in logic
+An MR is a mix of big and small diffs

 ---